 However, we were able to integrate a technical team led by two United Nations Volunteers with experience in the application of these indicators, and they were integrated into the team that applied the initial KAP.

-The development methodology and tools for the implementation of the indicators were the same as those applied in the entry assessment at the beginning of the project; moreover, members of CODEM and CODEL consulted on this occasion have been the same from the begginig of the project.
+The development methodology and tools for the implementation of the indicators were the same as those applied in the entry assessment at the beginning of the project; moreover, members of CODEM and CODEL consulted on this occasion have been the same from the beginning of the project.
 On average, three members were consulted by each of the 10 CODELs in Marale and 13 in Yorito.

-The implementation of the evaluation at the start of the project as well as in the end, the valuation was based on the appropriation of knowledge, skills and practices across 41 indicators in six disaggregated sectors DIPECHO intervention.
-These sectors are: 1) risk knowledge and Education, 2) Organizational structures, 3) SAT and Communication, 4) Infraestructure, Service and Evacuation capacity, 5) health and Water Infraestructure, Shelters and Humanitarian Assistance, and 6) rehabilitation.
+The evaluation was carried out at the start of the project as well as in the end.
+It was based on the appropriation of knowledge, skills and practices across 41 indicators in six disaggregated sectors of DIPECHO intervention.
+These sectors are: 1) Risk knowledge and Education, 2) Organizational structures, 3) SAT and Communication, 4) Infrastructure, Service and Evacuation capacity, 5) Health and Water Infrastructure, Shelters and Humanitarian Assistance, and 6) Rehabilitation.

-The following table shows a comparative basis, a quantitative assessment of the level of appropriations for each of the sectors intervened at the beginning and end of Project Yorito.
+The following table shows on a comparative basis, a quantitative assessment of the level of appropriations for each of the sectors intervened at the beginning and end of the Project in Yorito: